2014 Oregon gubernatorial election

 The 2014 Oregon gubernatorial election was held on November 4, 2014, to elect the Governor of Oregon, concurrently with other elections in Oregon and across the United States.

 Incumbent Democrat John Kitzhaber defeated Republican state legislator Dennis Richardson, winning his fourth overall, and second consecutive, four-year term as governor.
 The race was closer than expected due to recent revelations of potential ethical violations involving his fiancée, Cylvia Hayes.
-Most news outlets had called the election in his favor by 9:00 p.m. on election night, and with Kitzhaber thanking his supporters for a successful race, Richardson refused to concede due to the close tally.
+Most news outlets called the election in his favor by 9:00 p.m. on election night.
+Kitzhaber thanked his supporters for a successful race, while Richardson refused to concede due to the close tally.
 Four third party candidates also appeared on the ballot, with each winning less than 2% of the vote.

 Kitzhaber and Richardson were nominated in the primary election on May 20, 2014.
-As of 2022, this is the most recent gubernatorial election in Oregon where Clatsop County supported the Republican candidate, and the most recent one where Tillamook County supported the Democratic candidate.
+As of 2022, this is the last gubernatorial election in Oregon where Clatsop County supported the Republican candidate, and the last one where Tillamook County supported the Democratic candidate.

 If Kitzhaber had served his full term, he would have become the second longest-serving governor in U.S. history.
 Kitzhaber, however, resigned as governor on February 18, 2015.

+This is the last time that a man was elected Governor of Oregon.

 Background

 Physician and then-President of the Oregon State Senate John Kitzhaber was first elected governor in 1994, and was re-elected in 1998.
 Term limits prevented him from running in 2002.
 He considered running in 2006, but decided not to; incumbent Democrat Ted Kulongoski was re-elected.
 In September 2009, Kitzhaber announced that he would seek a third term as governor in 2010.
-In May 2010, he won the Democratic primary with 65% of the vote, defeating former Secretary of State of Oregon Bill Bradbury.
+In May 2010, he won the Democratic primary with 65% of the vote, defeating former secretary of state of Oregon Bill Bradbury.
 After a close general election campaign, Kitzhaber won the election with 49% to Republican nominee Chris Dudley's 48%.